yubobo/cdap/docs/loom-docs/source/guide/bcp/option1/index.rst

 Overview
 --------
+#.
 In this configuration a Database cluster with synchronous replication is shared across all data centers.
+This means all data centers will have a consistent view of all data at all times.
-User traffic to Loom UI is routed through HAProxy.
+#.
+User traffic to Loom UIs across data centers is routed through HAProxy.
+#.
+In-flight queues on Zoo Keeper will still remain local to a data center.

 Failover
 --------
 #.
-When a data center fails, since the DB is synchronously replicated the data of the failed data center will be available to other data centers.
+When a data center fails, since the DB is synchronously replicated, the data of the failed data center will be available to other data centers.
 #.
-Traffic from the failed data center will be re-routed to other data centers automatically by HAProxy.
+User traffic from the failed data center will be re-routed to other data centers automatically by HAProxy.

 Pros
 ----